Ling-ling00/Solar-Floating-cleaning-robot-simulation/README.md

 https://github.com/user-attachments/assets/5cc6fc21-905b-403a-af68-c51860db9f0b

-The test results indicate that the simulation's calculations regarding weight, inertia, and movement are accurate, as the robot was able to navigate safely along the floating buoy.
+This test was conducted under buoyant conditions and without a controller.
+The test results indicate that the simulation's calculations regarding weight, inertia, and movement are accurate, as the robot was able to navigate safely along the floating buoy and demonstrated buoyancy consistent with the simulation.
 However, this demonstration does not include the algorithm designed to compensate for the discrepancies between the robot's wheels, as shown in the simulation.
 As a result, there are instances where the robot's movement may become obstructed at certain points on the floating buoy.

 https://github.com/user-attachments/assets/a0fad740-07c1-40e3-8c39-6f66776aeb29

-So our future plan will be to intergrate the system and algorithm that we use in the simulation in to the real world
+So our future plan will be to intergrate the system and controller algorithm that we use in the simulation in to the real world.